 For those of you who process your own feathers for fletching, here is an easy method for adding color to them.
-I found a How-To on the net about dying feathers with Kool-Aid and decided to try it.
-So far I have made green and orange and the color transfer is very good.
-I have soaked them with water to see if the colors would run, and they are colorfast.
+I decided to try this "how-to" I found on the Internet, which gives detailed instructions for dying feathers with KOOL-AID.
+I have used green and orange, and the color transfer was very good.
+I soaked them in water to see if the colors would run, and they are colorfast.

 Here is the link: Dying Feathers 101 from www.ronnlucassr.com, a site for flyfishermen.

-You will need several packets of Kool-Aid in the color you like, and three bowls.
+You will need three bowls and several packets of KOOL-AID in the color you prefer.

-Prepare one bowl for washing/degreasing.
-In this bowl put water and Joy liquid soap.
-Agitate the feathers in this and let them set while you prepare the other two bowls.
+Prepare one bowl for washing/degreasing that contains water and Joy liquid soap.
+Agitate the feathers in this solution and let them set while you prepare the other two bowls.

-The next bowl contains water and a dash of white vinegar with a couple of drops of Joy soap.
+In the second bowl, combine water, a dash of white vinegar and a couple of drops of Joy soap.

-The last bowl is a microwave safe, 8" x 8" dish 1/3 full of water with a splash of vinegar and a few drops of Joy soap.
-Into this bowl dissolve two packets of KoolAid.
+The last bowl should be a microwave-safe 8" x 8" glass dish.
+Fill it 1/3 full of water and add a splash of vinegar and a few drops of Joy soap.
+Dissolve two packets of KOOL-AID into this solution.

-Transfer the feathers out of the degreasing bowl and into the water/vinegar bowl and let stand for 5 minutes.
+Transfer the feathers from the degreasing bowl to the water/vinegar bowl, and leave them there for five minutes.

-Transfer the feathers to the Kool-Aid dye in the microwave safe dish.
-Put the dish in the microwave and nuke it for 2 minutes, let it stand for two minutes, then nuke it again for two minutes.
+Transfer the feathers to the KOOL-AID dye in the microwave-safe dish.
+Microwave it on high for two minutes, let it stand for two minutes, then microwave it again for two minutes.

-Remove it from the microwave and set it on a pot holder.
-Examine the feather.
+Remove the dish from the microwave and use tongs to examine the feather.
 If it is too light, let it stand longer.
-The Kool-Aid acts as an acid dye, and it does not matter how much water you use.
-The dye in the Kool-Aid will transfer from the water into the feather.
-The water will actually get clearer as the feather absorbs it.
-If you cannot get a dark enough shade, remove the feathers, add another packet of Kool-Aid, and repeat the microwaving process.
-Once the desired shade is acquired, rinse well and dry the feathers.
+The KOOL-AID acts as an acid dye, and the dye will transfer from the water into the feather.
+The water will actually get clearer as the feather absorbs the dye.
+If you desire a darker shade, remove the feathers, add another packet of KOOL-AID, and repeat the microwaving process.
+Once the desired shade is achieved, rinse well and dry the feathers.